Posted by: Kaplan Real Estate Education

 6. Will you need anyone to support your business?
 A partner, employee, a spouse, a son or daughter to work alongside of you in building this dream.
 Regardless, you will need the full support and confidence of your family before entering into this exciting career change and opportunity.

-In addition to this list of items to consider when setting up your home inspection business, there are a number of skills expected from all home inspectors.
+In addition to this list of items to consider when setting up your home inspection business, there are 10 traits and a number of skills expected from all home inspectors.
 Skills that range from understanding the systems and components of a home, both old and new construction, as well as being able to effectively communicate what you know to your clients.
 In other words, todays home inspector must be highly trained in many aspects of construction as well as typical business and customer service skills.

 To learn more about becoming a home inspector in your state, simply select your state from the list on the home inspection training landing page.